 Assists with pricing and negotiations.
 Realtors have access to the MLS system, which helps you arrive at an informed, competitive price for your home.
 They also negotiate the price and terms of a contract for you.

 Take care of the paperwork.
-A realtor helps you with the required paperwork.
+Real estate agents help you with the required paperwork.
 They assist with offers, counteroffers, disclosures, and more.

 Communicate with all parties involved.
 They communicate with the buyer’s agent and may assist with other communication, like with the title and closing companies.

 Bound by professional ethics and the law.
 Licensed Realtors® are obligated to the National Association of Realtors code of ethics.
 They have a fiduciary duty to keep clients’ best interest as a top priority.

 An agent provides guidance and support.
 They can answer any questions you have and provide objective feedback.
 Realtors can guide you through the selling process.

 Saves you time and energy.
 You don’t have to worry about listings, paperwork, marketing, or showings.